 How much does a week in Iceland in winter cost?

 When I was writing this post, I asked my followers on Instagram and Facebook if they had any questions I should definitely address here.
-Something that many people asked is what this trip cost or if Iceland is really that expensive.
-So if you're wondering “How much money should I take to Iceland?”, the following is for you.
+Something that many people asked is what the cost of 7 days in Iceland was and if Iceland is really that expensive.
+So if you're wondering how much money you need to visit Iceland in 7 days, the following is for you.

 As a blogger, I was able to work with a few brands on this trip but I'm going to break down the prices of everything we did so that you have an idea of the cost of our exact trip.